SkyKings-Guild/Guides/guides/powder-grinding.md

 simple to do but it takes hours to do.
 But its extremely rewarding and you can make some serious coin via the mining perks.

-Theres a load of HOTM tree perks you can use but the main ones for making money are Mining Fortune, Mining Speed, Fortunate and Professional are the core ones youre likely looking to level.
+There's a load of HOTM tree perks you can use but the main ones for making money are Mining Fortune, Mining Speed, Fortunate and Professional are the core ones you're likely looking to level.

 Its pretty simple, but always a common question “how do I powder grind fast?” well Its not going to be “fast” there is a level of RNG involved, essentially the method Im going to primary talks to requires breaking hard stone in the Crystal